 • The U.S. Foreign Corrupt Practices Act (“FCPA”);

 • Any other local anti-bribery or anti-corruption laws that may be applicable.

 In the interest of remaining compliant with the law, the Code shall be reviewed at regular intervals to ensure it remains applicable to the challenges of a dynamic business environment.

-For the purposes of this Policy, Associated Persons means anyone who is engaged or paid to represent IPR and includes representatives, intermediaries, introducers, consultants, retainers and advisers or anyone else who acts on behalf of the organization.
+For the purposes of this Policy, Associated Persons means anyone who is engaged or paid to represent Integral and includes representatives, intermediaries, introducers, consultants, retainers and advisers or anyone else who acts on behalf of the organization.

 Corruption is the misuse of public power for private profit, or the misuse of entrusted power for private gain.

 Bribery is the offer, promise, or payment of cash, gifts, or even excessive entertainment, or an inducement of any kind offered or given to a person in a position of trust to influence that person’s views or conduct or to obtain an improper advantage.